 10 Signs of Stress

-The list for signs of stress seems endless, so we will spare you the time and only share 10 of them.
-Everyone experiences and handles stress differently, but at the end of the day stress is stress.
-WebMd was a useful tool for us to compile this list.
+The list of signs of stress seems endless, so we will spare you the time and only share 10 of them.
+Everyone experiences and handles stress differently, but at the end of the day, stress is stress.
+WebMD was a useful tool for us to compile this list.
 You can find the full list at www.webmd.boots.com/stress-management/physical-stress-symptoms.

 - Tense muscles